NuevoFoundation/workshops/content/english/python-turtle/activity-3.md

 Great job!
 You just drew your first shape in Python with Turtle!
 Now let’s slightly change the code we already wrote to draw a square to instead draw a hexagon.
 Alex is a bee, after all, and he needs to draw hexagons to build his first honeycomb.

+A hexagon is a shape with six sides and six angles.
+Hexagons are fascinating shapes that we often see in nature!
+For example, bees use hexagons to build their honeycombs because this shape is very efficient; it uses the least amount of material to hold the most honey.

 To help you draw a hexagon, think of how many sides a hexagon has.
-How many degrees are in each interior angle of a hexagon?
+Now lets find out how many degrees should the turtle turn?

 {{% expand "**Hint:**" %}}
-Remember that in any shape, all the interior angles add up to 360°.
-For example, there are 4 sides in a square, so each interior angle of a square is 360 ÷ 4 = 90°.
+Remember: If you divide 360 degrees by the number of turns you need to make for a shape, you'll get the angle you need to turn.
 {{% /expand %}}
 <br/>

 {{% expand "**Show answer:**" %}}
-As a hexagon have 6 sides, each interior angle of a hexagon is 360 ÷ 6 = 60°.
+The turtle needs to turn 6 times to draw the hexagon.
+So, 360 degrees ÷ 6 turns = 60 degrees per turn.
 {{% /expand %}}
 <br/>